Scroll to top

 infertility infographic what is biological clock female fertility age

-Today, many women don’t think about parenthood until much later in their lives.
-With so many priorities to juggle, women may choose to delay childbearing while focusing on their education, career and relationships in their 20s and early 30s.
+Today, many women delay thinking about parenthood until much later in their lives.
+With so many priorities to juggle, women often choose to delay childbearing while focusing on their education, career and relationships in their 20s and early 30s.

-When opting to postpone parenthood, it’s very likely that women think about the impact of age on their fertility or are even reminded by friends and family about how their biological clocks are tick, tick, ticking away.
+When women decide to delay parenthood, they likely consider the impact of age on their fertility or hear reminders from friends and family about how their biological clocks are ticking away.

-If a family member or friend ever told you that “your clock is ticking”, chances are they mean well.
-After all, they’re just encouraging you to start thinking about your fertility, and the possibility of conceiving sooner rather than later.
+If a family member or friend ever told you that “your clock is ticking”, they probably mean well.
+They’re encouraging you to start thinking about your fertility, and the possibility of conceiving sooner rather than later.

 But what actually is the “biological clock”?
-What impact does it have on women’s chances of pregnancy and having children?
+How does it affect women’s chances of pregnancy and having children?

 Women’s Biological Clocks and Fertility

 The term biological clock refers to the “natural decline in female fertility with age,” explains Dr. Tanya Williams.
 Unlike men, who produce sperm daily, women are born with their entire lifetime supply of eggs.
-In fact, the average newborn girl has 1 million eggs in her ovaries.
-By the time the average girl reaches puberty, she has several hundred thousand eggs.
+A newborn girl has about 1 million eggs in her ovaries.
+By the time the average she reaches puberty, she has several hundred thousand eggs.

-Although these numbers are certainly high, it’s important to remember that only a mature egg (also called an ovum) can be fertilized and result in pregnancy.
+Although these numbers seem high, it’s important to remember that only a mature egg (also called an ovum) can be fertilized and result in pregnancy.
 This process is called ovulation and each ovum after ovulation lives for less than 24 hours.
-Pregnancy happens when a sperm, which lives for approximately five days, meets an ovum in a woman’s fallopian tube.
+Pregnancy occurs when sperm, which can live for approximately five days, meets an ovum in the fallopian tube.
 Throughout her life, the average woman will release approximately 500 mature eggs from puberty to menopause.
-A menstrual cycle in which an egg is not fertilized results in a period.
+When an egg is not fertilized during a menstrual cycle, it results in a period.

 Delaying Parenthood

-Watch our IGTV with Dr. Tanya Williams, where she addressed common fertility questions about the biological clock and its impact on our well-being.
+Watch our IGTV with Dr. Tanya Williams, where she addresses common fertility questions about the biological clock and its impact on well-being.

 The Truth about Biological Clocks and Fertility